colinin/abp-next-admin/README.en.md

 ### About Docker container

-**Step 1**: build the background service, recommend running the batch file directly, parameters of the publish, the content, can see the batch **pay attention to the configuration file, after the release of service requires appsettings.
-Production.
-The json file**
+**Step 1**: build the background service, recommend running the batch file directly, parameters of the publish, the content, can see the batch **pay attention to the configuration file, after the release of service requires appsettings.Production.json**

-**Step 2**: Build the front-end, YARN/NPM build: PROD
+**Step 2**: Build the front-end, yarn/npm build:PROD

 **Step 3**: Change nginx proxy server address, ./vueJs/docker/nginx/default.conf